 - small molecule medications

-No single treatment works for everyone, so a person with PsA will work with their medical provider to find the right medication or therapy.
+No single treatment works for everyone, so a person with PsA will work with a healthcare professional to find the right medication or therapy.

-Otherwise known as NSAIDs, these are over-the-counter or prescription medications that can relieve or reduce various types of pain.
-Over-the-counter NSAIDs are typically a lower dose than prescription strength.
+These are over-the-counter (OTC) or prescription medications that can relieve or reduce various types of pain.
+OTC NSAIDs typically come in lower doses than prescription-strength versions.

 How they work

-One of the ways that NSAIDs help PsA is by lowering inflammation in the joints that the condition affects.
-NSAIDs do this by blocking prostaglandins, which are chemicals in the body that cause pain and inflammation.
-This anti-inflammatory effect can help with symptoms of PsA.
+One of the ways NSAIDs help with PsA is by decreasing inflammation in the joints that the condition affects.
+They do this by blocking prostaglandins, which are chemicals in the body that cause pain and inflammation.
+This anti-inflammatory effect can help reduce symptoms of PsA.

-NSAIDs are safe for most people if they take them under a doctor’s directions and only for a short time.
+NSAIDs are safe for most people if they take them under a doctor’s direction and only briefly.
 But people who take NSAIDs for extended periods may experience side effects that can be serious.

 Risks of using NSAIDs include:

-- allergic reaction, such as hives, itching, wheezing, swelling, or a rash
+- allergic reaction, which may involve hives, itching, wheezing, swelling, or a rash

-- stomach bleeding or bleeding in the digestive tract
+- bleeding in the stomach or digestive tract

 - heart attack or stroke, though aspirin does not increase this risk

-In summary, NSAIDs are not suitable for long term use.
-NSAIDs are helpful for occasional pain and stiffness, but not as a continual therapy for PsA.
+In summary, NSAIDs are not suitable for long-term use.
+They are helpful for occasional pain and stiffness but not as an ongoing therapy for PsA.

-Corticosteroids, also called glucocorticoids, are powerful inflammation fighting drugs that may come in oral form (pills) or an injection.
+Corticosteroids, or glucocorticoids, are powerful inflammation-fighting drugs that may come in oral form (pills) or as an injection.

 How they work

 Corticosteroids can quickly reduce swelling and pain in joints by suppressing the body’s autoimmune response.
-Sometimes, people who have a severe attack of PsA symptoms may need to take corticosteroids for a week or two to bring inflammation under control.
+Sometimes, people experiencing a severe flare of PsA symptoms may need to take corticosteroids for a week or two to bring inflammation under control.

-Due to their side effects, doctors often recommend taking corticosteroids only when necessary and for the shortest time.
-If a person takes corticosteroids for more than a few days, they must come off them gradually, or they may experience withdrawal symptoms.
+Due to the side effects of corticosteroids, doctors often recommend taking them only when necessary and for the shortest time.
+If a person takes corticosteroids for more than a few days, they must come off them gradually or they may experience withdrawal symptoms.

 Side effects of corticosteroids include: